ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

 10. The winner of the `!roll` could **choose** to pick first or ban first of the match.
-11. Failed Player's score still get added to the team score.
+11. A failed player's score will still get added to the team score.
-12. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
+12. Teams are allowed to rematch if any team member disconnects early on during a beatmap.
 13. Referees have rights to lower or higher timer settings.
-14. Calling tactical timeout on Tie-breaker need both teams' captains agreement.
+14. Calling a tactical timeout on a tiebreaker requires the agreement of both teams' captains.
-15. NoFail mod could be choose in FreeMod bracket.
+15. NoFail mod can used in the FreeMod bracket.

 ### Tournament rules